howToCodeWell/howtocodewell.fm/source/episode/05-sunshine-php-conference-beach-casts-public-speaking-adam-culp-interview.md

 meta:
     description: "Adam Culp joins me to talk about the Sunshine PHP Conference in Miami"
 ---
 Today's podcast guest is Adam Culp.
-He is the organiser of Sunshine PHP Conference, South Florida PHP user group (SoFloPHP), Author, host of Beach Casts tech videos and PHP consultant at Rogue Wave.
+He is the organiser of Sunshine PHP Conference, South Florida PHP user group (SoFloPHP), Author, host of Beachcasts tech videos and PHP consultant at Rogue Wave.

 We talk about being a PHP consultant and working on legacy applications.

 Adam Culp is an experienced public speaker and has given many talks (300 - 400).
 He has some great advice to combat nerves and how to give a great talk.
 Adam also discusses the process behind selecting papers when organising the Sunshine PHP conference.

-Adam live streams tech videos on his Twitch channel called Beach Casts.
-These videos are also on his Beach Casts YouTube channel.
+Adam live streams tech videos on his Twitch channel called Beachcasts.
+These videos are also on his Beachcasts YouTube channel.
 He has recently streamed some great tutorials on PHPStorm, Zend Expressive, Doctrine and more.

 ### Follow Adam Culp
 - [Twitter: adamculp](https://twitter.com/adamculp)